ctsit/redcap_entity/README-developer.md

 ],
 ```

 Alternatively, you can set `choices_callback`, a setting that expects a callable string (i.e. function name, class method, etc.) that returns the same `choices` structure.
-There are 2 types of lists: "dropdown" and "radios", which can be set via `choices_type` (if blank, "dropdown" is set).
+There are 2 types of lists: "dropdown" and "radios", which can be set via `choices_type`. `choices_type` works with both `choices` and `choices_callback`.
+If `choices_type` is left blank, "dropdown" is set.
 Example:

 ```php
 <?php